zhero9/MIPUP/README.md

 **For questions or problems with this code, contact [edinehusic@gmail.com](mailto:edinehusic@gmail.com), or open an [ISSUE](https://github.com/zhero9/MIPUP/issues) on github.**

-This repository contains implementations of the tumor evolution discovery method described in:
+This repository contains implementations of the method for discovering tumor evolution described in:

 *[MIPUP: Minimum perfect unmixed phylogenies for multi-sampled tumors via branchings and ILP](http://dx.doi.org/10.1093/bioinformatics/bty683),
 E. Husić, X. Li, A. Hujdurović, M. Mehine, R. Rizzi, V. Mäkinen, M. Milanič, A. I. Tomescu,